beginning of content

 What is pain-relief medicine?

-Pain-relief medicines are used as part of a strategy to manage short-term (acute) or long-term (chronic) pain.
-They work by targeting the cause of your pain or by reducing how your pain travels along the nerves to the brain.
+Pain-relief medicines are used to manage short-term (acute) or long-term (chronic) pain.
+They work by either treating the underlying cause of your pain, or by blocking the pain signals that travel through the nerves to the brain.

 What are the different types of pain-relief medicines?